xmhk/optictools/README.md

         OUTPUT:
         - listindices: positions of the peaks found

-### cfindpeaks(env, liste, threshval)
+### pyfindpeaks2( environment, list , thresh)
-find peaks in a list or an array of value
+find peak positions in a list of values

-        this is a python wrapper for the C-lib libfindpeaks (github/xhmk)

         INPUT:
         - environment: (INT) a maxima has to be the local maximum in this environment of points